This berry salad is the perfect balance between sweet and salty. It’s packed with fresh berries and tangy feta, then tossed with a garlic vinaigrette!

 - Place the spinach, blueberries, sliced strawberries, toasted pecans, and feta cheese in a large bowl.

-- In a small bowl, whisk the olive oil with balsamic vinegar.
+- In a small bowl, whisk the olive oil with balsamic vinegar and garlic.

 - Toss the salad in the dressing and serve immediately!